TESS MYERS

 Makeup

+Given the option I always prefer to paint the subject with a bare face.
 Filters are similarly discouraged because they reduce facial nuance and character.
 However, the subject should be comfortable and not discontent with their appearance.
 A photo doesn’t always show the beauty and individuality that lies in every face, but ideally the portrait will.

 Selfies